 Numerous tiny skin colored bumps with three bumps swelling with pus

 The molluscum virus enters the body through hair follicles, scratches, and tiny breaks in the skin resulting in localised infection.
-15 Molluscum is a skin virus not a blood based virus.
+15

 The molluscum contagiosum virus is transmitted by direct contact with an infected person or indirectly via, for example, toys, towels or clothing.
 Child care centers and schools as well as public pools are potential places for infection.
 For mature adolescents and adults sexual contact can be a source - molluscum contagiosum is also an STI.

 Beginning stage bumps are best treated with Mollenol Sensitive (for children and sensitive areas) or Mollenol standard.
 These bumps contain very little pus and Mollenol Patches are best reserved for the larger pus filled bumps.

 Bumps enlarging and pus growing